kuzzleio/documentation-old/src/sdk-reference/security/scroll-profiles.md

 | Option | Type | Description | Default |
 |---------------|---------|----------------------------------------|---------|
 | ``queuable`` | boolean | Mark this request as (not) queuable | ``true`` |

 ---

-## Return value

-Returns the `Security` object to allow chaining.

----